 Fortunately there are a number of fashionable, comfortable and easy to wear alternatives to shorts.
 And my list may not be exhaustive, but I think every woman will find at least a few choices that suit.

 Before we start, let me explain how I selected these styles.
-I’m not including things like dress slacks.
+I’m not including things like slacks or dressy dresses.
 Instead, these options are distinctly casual alternatives.
 A few of them are more chic than others, but they’re all appropriate for things like going to a church picnic, running errands, rooting on the home team, entertaining in your backyard or playing with the grandkids.
 These are truly the non-shorts pieces you can wear when others are wearing shorts.
 Make sense?
 Good.

 Check Out My Latest Video on the Topic!